Ways the Right Marketing Technology can Improve Your Marketing Workflows

 Better visibility into all work in progress alone generated a 12% time-saving for one of Simple’s customers, Children’s Hospital Foundation.

-Many marketing workflows will begin with an ideation process involving a brief.
+Many marketing workflows will begin with an ideation process involving a project brief.
 Briefing intelligently and supplying all the information and insights required for the job at hand is an essential part of an efficient marketing workflow.
-If your marketing workflow tool can capture briefs, help people fill them out, and surface audience data or the most effective insights to improve your briefs, so much the better!
+If your marketing workflow tool can support online briefs, help people fill them out, and surface audience data or the most effective insights to improve your briefs, so much the better!

 Briefing right the first time saves teams hours spent following up missing information by email or message, and it saves creative teams masses of time that would have otherwise been wasted on misaligned work.
 Agencies complain on average that 30% of their resources are wasted due to poor communications from the client!
 And Simple’s research shows that one in two marketers struggle with briefing.